 1- Cleaning the house should be as important in your priority list as your other tasks (your job, cooking, shopping, etc)

 This is the one thing that we all are guilty of: many times we place the house cleaning task, behind all other chores, blaming lack of time, work and many other excuses.

 Waking up in a clean space will boost your mood towards a positive day outcome.
 Getting home to a clean home will make your resting time complete and really restful.

 2- Break up the house cleaning in small steps, instead of performing a heavy load of cleaning and tiding over the weekend.

 If you get home from work and manage to do one load of laundry, you will not find a big pile of laundry waiting for you on your weekend and you won’t feel so overwhelmed with the mess.

-3- When taking something out of place, put it back as soon as you finish using it – daily.
+3- When taking something out of place, put it back as soon as you finish using it – daily, all the time.

 You will be minimizing the tedious job of collecting clutter all over the house before you can even start your weekly house cleaning.